Skip to main content

 Tips for improvement:

-1. Check your content: Look at your highest converting chapters, inside or outside of the document.
+1. Check your content: Look at your highest converting chapters, inside or outside of the Doc.
 What could you do differently?

-2. Re-order your content: If you have a page with key information or a CTA or sign-up form, try moving it higher up the page order.
+2. Re-order your content: If you have a page with key information or a CTA or sign-up form, try moving it higher up the Chapter order.

 3. Make your next piece shorter: Maybe this piece just wasn't made for long-form?
 Test a shorter format next time to validate your hypothesis.